celestiaorg/docs/developers/arbitrum-integration.md

 [uses the same fallback mechanism](https://github.com/celestiaorg/nitro/blob/f01968eb3d4e19329e9c92b050e98a8e5772f1f2/arbnode/batch_poster.go#L845-L857).

 The fallback logic for Celestia DA is configurable, providing an alternative to the previous default fallback mechanism.
-Additionally, a method has been added to the Arbitrum node software.
-This method allows the sequencer to call `VerifyAttestation` to check if a data root has been posted on Blobstream or not, before it sends the sequencer message (data pointer) to the underlying chain.
+Additionally, an ability has been added to the Arbitrum node software which allows the sequencer to call `VerifyAttestation` to check if a data root has been posted on Blobstream or not, before it sends the sequencer message (data pointer) to the underlying chain.